AndrewColinMaher/AndrewColinMaher.github.io/README.md

 I targeted the modal class in css and this fixed the issue on large screen and mobile screens.
 ### Known Bugs
 The position of the video modals on mobile screens was sometimes getting fixed to top of the screen out of view to the viewer if the viewer had scrolled up or down.
-I have added "modal-dialog-centered" and targeted modal on css and this has fixed the issus on allot of screen sizes but was still bebuggy on chrome mobile eventually I added a centered fixed position to .modal-open and this has eventually fixed the positioning of the modals but now when the modal opens the website background turns white.
+I have added "modal-dialog-centered" and targeted modal on css and this has fixed the issus on a lot of screen sizes but was still buggy on chrome mobile, eventually I added a centered fixed position to .modal-open and this has eventually fixed the positioning of the modals but now when the modal opens the website background turns white.